AudioKit/ROMPlayer/README.md

 IMPORTANT: You need to change the graphics to upload an app to the app store.
 Apple does not allow apps to use stock template graphics.
 Plus, you want your app to be part of the expression of your artistic vision.

-For example, if you were releasing a new music album, you would not want to use some one else's album artwork.
+For example, if you were releasing a new music album, you would not want to use someone else's album artwork.
 You would want your own!

 Think of the GUI as an extension of your sample/music artform.
 It is a way to impress upon users your own style and give them a feel for your sonic personality.